 5. River Wye

-Herefordshire, Gloucestershire and Monmouthshire
+Herefordshire, Gloucestershire and Monmouthshire (in Wales)

 Possibly my favourite of the England rivers (although there are many contenders for this position), River Wye runs from the Welsh moorlands towards the Severn Estuary.
 Wye Valley and Forest of Dean is a picturesque region dotted with characterful villages, landscapes and historical gems.
 Between solo day trips and family activities, you’ve got plenty of weekends lined up.